Certifying asymmetry in the configuration of three qubits: Certifying asymmetry

-Surprisingly (in view of our ad hoc experience), in this configuration the three Bloch vectors of the optimal symmetric arrangement are not coplanar, i.e., they are not all located on the equator of the Bloch sphere.
+Surprisingly (in view of our ad hoc experience), in this configuration the three Bloch vectors of the optimal symmetric arrangement are not coplanar, i.e., they are not all located on a great circle of the Bloch sphere.
 Fig.~\ref{fig:exp} illustrates these two configurations~(\ref{angles_case1}) and ~(\ref{angles_case2}), which we also aimed to implement on IBMQ with a successful asymmetry certification, as discussed in the next section.